nhs-r-community/Conference_2019/README.md

 To download and reuse this material, please use these steps:

-1. Download Git for you system: <https://git-scm.com/downloads>
+1. Download Git for your system: <https://git-scm.com/downloads>
 2. Get familiar with how to use Git.
 Jenny Bryan’s ‘Happy Git with R’ is a good place to start: <https://happygitwithr.com/>
 3. Register for a GitHub account.